igraph/rigraph_revdep_checks/problems.md

 ```
 checking dependencies in R code ...
 NOTE
 Packages in Depends field not imported from:
-  ‘igraph’ ‘methods’
+  âigraphâ âmethodsâ
   These packages need to be imported from (in the NAMESPACE file)
   for when this namespace is loaded but not attached.
 ```
 ```
 checking R code for possible problems ...
 NOTE
 .break.tree: no visible global function definition for
-  ‘graph.adjacency’
+  âgraph.adjacencyâ
-.break.tree: no visible global function definition for ‘clusters’
+.break.tree: no visible global function definition for âclustersâ
 .lcd.cliques: no visible global function definition for
-  ‘graph.adjacency’
+  âgraph.adjacencyâ
-.lcd.cliques: no visible global function definition for ‘cliques’
+.lcd.cliques: no visible global function definition for âcliquesâ
 .valid.tree: no visible global function definition for
-  ‘graph.adjacency’
+  âgraph.adjacencyâ
-.valid.tree: no visible global function definition for ‘clusters’
+.valid.tree: no visible global function definition for âclustersâ
-draw: no visible global function definition for ‘graph.empty’
+draw: no visible global function definition for âgraph.emptyâ
-draw: no visible global function definition for ‘add.vertices’
+draw: no visible global function definition for âadd.verticesâ
-draw: no visible global function definition for ‘V’
+draw: no visible global function definition for âVâ
-draw: no visible global function definition for ‘V<-’
+draw: no visible global function definition for âV<-â
-draw: no visible global function definition for ‘add.edges’
+draw: no visible global function definition for âadd.edgesâ
-draw: no visible global function definition for ‘plot.igraph’
+draw: no visible global function definition for âplot.igraphâ
-draw: no visible global function definition for ‘tkplot’
+draw: no visible global function definition for âtkplotâ
-draw: no visible binding for global variable ‘layout.reingold.tilford’
+draw: no visible binding for global variable âlayout.reingold.tilfordâ
 is.chaingraph: no visible global function definition for
-  ‘graph.adjacency’
+  âgraph.adjacencyâ
-is.chaingraph: no visible global function definition for ‘clusters’
+is.chaingraph: no visible global function definition for âclustersâ
 ```
 ```
 DONE